kebby/Capturinha/README.md

 "Free" tier is so bad it's pretty much unusable and doesn't inspire you to shell out money for the real product, and the solutions built into Windows or the graphics driver lack configuration options such as choosing a constant quality encoding mode or even what codec to use - and all of them dropped frames like hot potatoes.
-So, having had some experience in using NVENC and the FFmpeg libraries for encoding and muxing video and audio, I thought "how hard can it be?"
+So, having had some experience with graphics programming in general and with using NVENC and the FFmpeg libraries for encoding and muxing video and audio in particular, I thought "how hard can it be?"

 ### Building